NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/neurodeksapp.md

 It will show a Jupyterlab interface.
 There are two options to interact with Neurodesk:

-- By clicking the `Neurodesktop` icon on the right.
+- By clicking the `NeurodeskApp` icon on the right.
 It launches new window to start Neurodesk interface.
 - By module loading containers on the left bar.
 You can interact with loaded modules in Terminal through command lines.

 <img src="/connect-to-local.png" alt="Connect to local" width=650 />